How to teach your students to use Nearpod

-While many of our students are technology wizzes, most students need to be taught how to use Nearpod.
-Just like students need explicit instruction in the core content areas, students need to be clearly instructed in how to access the unique features that Nearpod has to offer.
-Using Nearpod is simple because it was designed with teachers and students in mind, but to take advantage of a lesson and all of the accessibility options, kids need mini-lessons that teach Nearpod skills.
+Effectively teaching how to use Nearpod as a student will greatly enhance your teaching and students’ learning experience.
+While many of our students are technology whizzes, most students need to be taught how to use educational technology tools.
+Just like students need explicit instruction in the core content areas, students need to be clearly instructed on how to access the unique features that Nearpod has to offer.
+Using Nearpod is simple; it was designed with teachers and students in mind.
+However, to maximize the impact of a lesson, kids need to practice using Nearpod on their devices.

-When teachers start using Nearpod, they are often thrilled with all of the accessibility features and the breadth of both content and activities.
-We all want to incorporate as much as possible to make our lessons dynamic, novel and exciting while reaching every student through multiple modalities.
-But we can’t get ahead of ourselves and overcomplicate lessons for our learners.
-To ensure that our students are truly able to engage as independent learners, we need to provide step-by-step instructions on how to use Nearpod, just like we would for any other content-area specific assignment.
+When teachers start using Nearpod, they are often thrilled with all of the features and the breadth of both content and activities.
+We all want to incorporate as much as possible to make our lessons dynamic, novel, and exciting while reaching every student.
+But, we can’t get ahead of ourselves and overcomplicate lessons for our learners.
+To ensure that our students are truly able to engage as independent learners, we need to provide step-by-step instructions on how to use Nearpod, just like we would for any other classroom assignment.

 1. Use Student View to explain procedures

-Each feature can be explained simply and clearly with both an oral explanation and a demonstration.
-For instance, when we want our students to add images to a Collaborate Board, we can explain the procedure while showing them through a student view.
+The simplest way to teach how to use Nearpod as a student is with an oral explanation and a demonstration.
+For instance, when we want our students to add images to a Collaborate Board, we can explain the procedure while showing them through a Student View.
+Project Nearpod on your screen and have students follow along.
 Make sure to have an engaging question ready!

 Here’s how to change to Student View from your Teacher View in just one click: